quang-do-se/spring-cert/03-data-management-jdbc-transactions.md

 ### What is the Template design pattern and what is the JDBC template?

+#### What is the Template design pattern?

+Template design pattern is a behavioral design pattern that allows you to defines a skeleton of an algorithm in a base class and let subclasses override the steps without changing the overall algorithm’s structure.

 #### What is the JDBC template?

 The Spring `JdbcTemplate` class is a Spring class that simplifies the use of JDBC by implementing common workflows for querying, updating, statement execution etc. Some benefits of using the `JdbcTemplate` class are: